Table of Contents

 | Paid community (Telegram) | $1,000-5,000+ | Very high (recurring) | Low (content reuse) |

-The revenue-per-follower gap between ads and paid communities is not a rounding error — it is structural.
+The revenue-per-follower gap between ads and paid communities is structural, not marginal.
 A fitness creator with 5,000 followers and a 10% conversion rate to a $12/month paid channel generates $6,000 MRR.
 That same creator earning $25 CPM on YouTube needs 240,000 views per month to match it.
-According to Precedence Research, the creator economy is valued at $314 billion in 2026 and growing at 22.7% CAGR — but 67% of creators still earn under $1,000 per year, because most are relying on ad revenue and brand deals rather than recurring access models.

-The Case for Paid Communities: Real Numbers from Real Fitness Creators
+The Case for Paid Communities: Real Numbers from Fitness Creators

 Marco runs a fitness Telegram channel.
 At the time of measurement: 433 paying members, $5,200 MRR, 87% monthly retention, built over 8 months from zero.
 His channel is private — members pay $12/month for access to workout programming, nutrition breakdowns, and a direct line to him via group chat.

-Let’s break down what 87% retention means over time.
-Starting from month one:
+Let’s break down what 87% retention means over time:

 - Month 1: 100 members join